Katherine-Holland/running/README.md

 ## Step 5: Manage Workflow with Agile Methodology

-Prioritize the Backlog: Review and prioritize the issues in the Backlog column based on your project’s needs (use MoSCoW prioritization here if it applies).
+I prioritised the issues in the To Do list (using MoSCoW prioritization - see below).
-Move Issues Through the Board:
-At the start of each sprint or iteration, move items from Backlog to To Do.
-As team members start working on an issue, drag it to In Progress.
-When an issue is ready for review, move it to In Review.
-After successful review and testing, move the issue to Done.
-Track Progress: Monitor the board daily to see the status of each task, ensuring work is progressing according to plan.
-Close Issues When Complete: Once an issue is in the Done column and confirmed complete, close the issue in GitHub to keep the backlog manageable.
+I then moved Issues through the Kanban Board from 'To Do' - 'In Progress' - 'Done' - 'Closed'.
+I specifically focused on the blog for this task as I was new to this way of working and used the Code Institute Blog walkthrough to assist me in understanding the workflow process.

 ## MoSCoW Prioritization
+MoSCoW prioritization is a technique used to categorize project requirements into levels of importance.
+This prioritization helps focus development efforts on what will deliver the most value and keeps the project on track.
 - I used MoSCoW prioritization to rank how essential each feature would be.
 See image below for my user stories and how I labelled them.

 ![MoSCoW Prioritization](static/images/)

-MoSCoW prioritization is a technique used to categorize project requirements into levels of importance.
-Each letter represents a different priority:
+Here are a list of the labels.
+I used the 'Must-Have' and 'Should-Have' in my project.
 Must-Have: These are essential features without which the project would be incomplete or fail to meet its core purpose.
-For your site, this might include basic navigation, user authentication, and the ability to create and view posts.
+For my project this included for example, the ability to create and view posts.

 Should-Have: These features are important but not essential for a working release.
 They add significant value but won’t stop the project from functioning if left out.
-For instance, you might classify the weather integration feature as a "Should-Have" if it's not central to your app's primary function.
+For instance, I added a weather integration feature and a welcome message which wasn't essential but enhanced the user experience.

+Other labels I will use for future projects include:
-Could-Have: These are desirable features that would enhance user experience but are not critical.
-They might be planned for a later release if there is time.
-Examples could be additional styling elements, an animated typewriter effect, or extra filters in your blog view.

-Won't-Have (for now): These features are acknowledged but intentionally deferred for a later phase.
+'Could-Have': These are desirable features that would enhance user experience but are not critical and 'Won't-Have' (for now): These features are acknowledged but intentionally deferred for a later phase.
 This could include advanced search features or more complex social login options.

-This prioritization helps focus development efforts on what will deliver the most value and keeps the project on track.
+A feature I would like to add in later iterations.

 ## User Stories
+Here are the User Stories I focused on in order to learn how to work within the Agile methodology.

 1. Open a post
 As a site user I can click on a post so that I can read the full text.